Tapu106/postgres-commands/readme.md

 ***
 After installing postgresql
 - a default user 'postgress' and database 'postgres' is created.
 - you can access database using GUI Client(pgAdmin) or Command-Prompt(psql) both are installed with the postgresql.
+However, I will be using the psql.

 ## From Author
 You can find diffrent and better sources for documentation on postgres commands.However, in this repo I have only added those commands which I used.If you have had help from this repo, don't forget to give a star :wink: